Ian shows the risks and costs of living on barrier islands

 “They move at the whims of the storms,” said Anna Linhoss, a professor of biosystems engineering at Auburn University.
 “And if you build on them, you’re just waiting for a storm to take them away.”

-On Saturday, homeowners in the beach community about 73 miles (120 kilometers) up the coast from Charleston struggled to assess damage from the storm.
+On Saturday, homeowners in the beach community about 73 miles (120 kilometers) up the coast from Charleston struggled to assess damage from storm.
 The causeways connecting the island to the mainland were strewn with palm fronds, pine needles and even a kayak retrieved from a nearby shoreline.
-The intercoastal waterway was littered with the remnants of several boat houses torn apart and knocked off their pilings in the storm.

 Like Pawleys Island, many barrier island communities anchor long-entrenched tourist economies, which are often the source of crucial tax dollars.
 At the same time, the cost of rebuilding them is often high because they’re home to many expensive properties, such as vacation homes.